1968 Peruvian coup d'état: Ousting of Belaúnde-Terry

 After hearing a barrage of bullets outside the palace in the morning, Belaúnde found himself alone in the Presidential Palace along with a couple of other family members and ministers.

 In the morning, a group of officers found Belaunde and informed him of his arrest at gunpoint.
 Belaúnde, furious, exclaimed "Identify yourself, you miserable traitor.
 You are talking to the Constitutional President of the Republic!"
 The group backed, and Colonel Enrique Gallegos explained Velasco's orders for his deportation to him.

 Belaúnde responded "You sons of...traitors...unworthy of the uniform that the country has entrusted to you.
 You are dismissed!
 Bringing so many tanks and guns just to detain an unarmed man!
 Shoot me then, damn it!"

 President Belaúnde attempted to resist the arrest.
 Four officers threw themselves on President Belaúnde, taking him by the arms, and held him back.
 He was then detained.

 Following the coup d'état, at 7 AM, Belaúnde was taken to a barracks and was forcibly taken to Jorge Chavez International Airport in Callao, Peru.
 Velasco, having assumed authority, immediately ordered Belaúnde to be deported, and ordered an ASPA (a privately owned international Peruvian airline) jet on the runway of the airport.

 Belaúnde was forced into the jet, and the exiled president was deported to Argentina.
 Belaúnde would spend the next years of Velasco's regime in both Argentina and the United States as a professor.

 Council of Ministers

 The President of the Council of Ministers, as well as many other Ministers, were rushed at their homes and the presidential palace.
 They immediately surrendered.

 Prior to being attacked and hearing of Belaúnde's arrest, the President of the Council of Ministers attempted to establish order by calling an emergency Cabinet meeting to swear in the Vice President, Mario Polar.
 Only three ministers attended, but the Vice President was also detained by the insurgents.

+Aftermath

+Immediately after the coup, the military nationalized the International Petroleum Company.
+This set off a dispute between Peru and the United States, with the United States seeking compensation.